SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 }
 ```

-First, notice above that the `FortuneServiceCommand` constructor takes a `IHystrixCommandOptions` as a parameter.
-This is the command configuration that is used by the command and has been previously populated with configuration data read during `Startup`.
+First, notice above that the `FortuneServiceCommand` constructor takes a `IHystrixCommandOptions` as its first parameter.
+This is the commands configuration and it has been previously populated with configuration data read during `Startup`.

 Second, notice the two protected methods `RunAsync()` and `RunFallbackAsync()`.
-These are the worker methods for the command and they ultimately do the work the Hystrix command is intended to do.
+These are the worker methods for the command and they are the methods that ultimately do the work the Hystrix command is intended to do.

 The `RunAsync()` method uses the `IFortuneService` to make a REST request of the Fortune micro-service returning the result as a `Fortune`.
 The `RunFallbackAsync()` method just returns a hard coded `Fortune`.

 To invoke the command, the controller code simply invokes the async method `RandomFortuneAsync()` to start command execution.
-This simply calls the HystrixCommand implemented method `ExecuteAsync`.
+This simply calls the `HystrixCommand` method `ExecuteAsync()`.

-You have multiple ways in which you can cause commands to begin executing.
+There are multiple ways in which you can cause commands to begin executing.

-To execute a command synchronously you can make use of the commands `Execute()` method:
+To execute a command synchronously you make use of the `Execute()` method:

 ```csharp
 var command = new FortuneServiceCommand(....);
 var result = command.Execute();
 ```

-To execute a command asynchronously, you can make use of the `ExecuteAsync()` method:
+To execute a command asynchronously, you make use of the `ExecuteAsync()` method:

 ```csharp
 var command = new FortuneServiceCommand(....);
 var result = await command.ExecuteAsync();
 ```

 You can also use Rx.NET extensions and observe the results of a command by using the `Observe()` method.
-The `Observe()` method returns a `hot` observable which will have already started execution.
+The `Observe()` method returns a `hot` observable which will have already started execution upon return.

 ```csharp
 var command = new FortuneServiceCommand(....);